Lion Park and Snake World Visit

-I started the tour at Lion and Cheetah Park.
+I started the tour at the Lion Park.
 The Park is so peaceful and the natural setting has been preserved with the Grasslands, trees and balancing boulders dotted around the property.

 We then went around the enclosures to see the animals; the park is still home to a number of lions, 23 to be exact including white lions.
 Sadly, the other cats such as cheetahs and caracals died of old age or sickness over the past few years.
 There are pigs, crocodiles, domestic birds and a number of tortoises including one of the oldest residents Tommy, a Galapagos Tortoise whom I remembered from my childhood visit.